someline/someline-starter/readme.md

 # Someline Starter PHP Framework

-Someline Starter is a framework for quick building Web Apps or APIs, with modern PHP design pattern foundation, which is built on top of popular Laravel 5 framework, Vue.js, Restful API, Repository Design, OAuth2, JWT, Unit Tests, isolated front-end and back-end layer.
+Someline Starter is a framework for quick building Web Apps and Restful APIs, with modern PHP design pattern foundation, which is built on top of popular Laravel 5 framework, Vue.js, Restful API, Repository Design, OAuth2, JWT, Unit Tests, isolated front-end and back-end layer.

-## Someline Starter is built for two reasons:
+## Someline Starter is born for two reasons:

-1. Quick application or api starter without the need to build from scratch using Laravel.
+1. Quick application or Restful API starter without the need to build from scratch using Laravel.

 2. Introduce modern design pattern, which have a better foundation when starting, for PHP projects.

 ## Framework Overview

-Someline Starter is suitable for API oriented projects.
+Someline Starter is suitable for Restful API oriented projects.

-The Restful API routes are played as a backend layer which provide simple unified interfaces for frontend: Web and Mobile apps.
+The Restful APIs as a backend layer which provide simple unified interfaces for frontend: Web and Mobile apps.

 It utilized both OAuth2 and JWT for authentication purpose and protecting resources.